 FSRI Releases Part III of the Fire Attack Study: Full-scale Experiments

-UL's Fire Safety Research Institute (FSRI) is pleased to release the scientific report for Part III of the 2013 DHS FEMA Grant, Impact of Fire Attack Utilizing Interior and Exterior Streams on Occupant Survival: Full Scale Experiments.
+The Fire Safety Research Institute (FSRI), part of UL Research Institutes is pleased to release the scientific report for Part III of the 2013 DHS FEMA Grant, Impact of Fire Attack Utilizing Interior and Exterior Streams on Occupant Survival: Full Scale Experiments.

 “For the first time we’ve specifically implemented and measured conditions during several versions of an interior fire attack.
 This new data, combined with additional experiments measuring conditions during transitional fire attacks allows us to better understand how our tactics may effect trapped occupants.
 Implementing the Tactical Considerations we’ve developed with assistance from our technical panel can allow firefighters to be more effective on today’s complex fireground.”